Chef Dennis

 • 12 ounces beer your favorite brand

-• 1 tbsp pickling spice for cooking
+• 1 tablespoon pickling spice for cooking

 • 1 lemon cut in half